AppCakeLtd/vmupro-sdk/docs/api/filesystem.md

 ## Overview

-LUA applications have restricted access to the file system.
-You can only access files within the `/sdcard` directory for security reasons.
+LUA applications have access to files within the `/sdcard` directory.
 The API provides standard file operations for reading, writing, and managing files.

-## Security Restrictions
+## Access Restrictions

 - **Read/Write Access**: Limited to `/sdcard` directory only
-- **No Flash Access**: Cannot access internal flash storage
+- **No System Access**: Cannot access system directories or firmware files
-- **Sandboxed**: File operations are validated and sandboxed

 ## Functions